mfep/genee/README.md

     -d, --datafile <datafile>
             Path to the diary file.
 When not provided, its value is loaded from persistent configuration file

-    -g, --graph-days <graph-days>
-            How many days each period should contain.
-When not provided, its value is loaded from persistent configuration file
     -f, --list-most-frequent-days <list-most-frequent-days>
             Specifies the number of most frequent daily habit compositions over the specified period

-    -l, --list-previous-days <list-previous-days>
-            Specifies the number of days from the diary that should be printed in a tabular format

-        --max-displayed-cols <max-displayed-cols>
-            Specifies the maximum allowed width of the terminal output.
-When not provided, its value is loaded from persistent configuration file
     -p, --past-periods <past-periods>
             Specifies the number of displayed periods when graphing the diary data.
 When not provided, its value is loaded from persistent configuration file

 SUBCOMMANDS:
     add-category     Adds or unhides a category
-    export           Writes the contents of the datafile into a new datafile.
-Useful to convert between formats fill             If set, habit information for all the missing days is queried between --from-date and yesterday.
-If --from-date is not set, all the missing days are queried between the first entry in the diary and yesterday.
-If there is no entry in the diary, only yesterday is queried graph            Displays the habit data according to the specified options to the terminal help             Prints this message or the help of the given subcommand(s) hide-category    Hides a category
+    help             Prints this message or the help of the given subcommand(s) hide-category    Hides a category
-    insert           Queries for habit information on the specified date list-config      Prints the persistent configuration
+    list-config      Prints the persistent configuration
     new              Provide a comma separated list of habit categories.
 A new diary file is created at the specified --datafile path